fossil info checkin-name

 Using a tag or branch name where a check-in name is expected causes Fossil to choose the most recent check-in with that tag or branch name.
-So, for example, as of this writing the most recent check-in that is tagged with "release" is [d0753799e44].
-So the command:
+So for example, the most recent check-in that is tagged with "release" as of this writing is [b98ce23d4fc].
+The command:

 fossil info release

-There are multiple check-ins that are tagged with "release" but (as of this writing) the [d0753799e44] check-in is the most recent so it is the one that is selected.
+There are multiple check-ins that are tagged with "release" but (as of this writing) the [b98ce23d4fc] check-in is the most recent so it is the one that is selected.

-Note that unlike other command DVCSes, a "branch" in Fossil is not anything special; it is simply a sequence of check-ins that share a common tag.
-So the same mechanism that resolves tag names also resolves branch names.
+Note that unlike some other version control systems, a "branch" in Fossil is not anything special: it is simply a sequence of check-ins that share a common tag, so the same mechanism that resolves tag names also resolves branch names.

-Note also that there can (in theory) be an ambiguity between tag names and canonical names.
-Suppose, for example, you had a check-in with the canonical name deed28aa99a835f01fa06d5b4a41ecc2121bf419 and you also happened to have tagged a different check-in with "deed2".
+Note also that there can — in theory, if rarely in practice — be an ambiguity between tag names and canonical names.
+Suppose, for example, you had a check-in with the canonical name deed28aa99… and you also happened to have tagged a different check-in with "deed2".
 If you use the "deed2" name, does it choose the canonical name or the tag name?
 In such cases, you can prefix the tag name with "tag:".
 For example:

 fossil info tag:deed2

-The "tag:deed2" name will refer to the most recent check-in tagged with "deed2" not to the check-in whose canonical name begins with "deed2".
+The "tag:deed2" name will refer to the most recent check-in tagged with "deed2" rather than the check-in whose canonical name begins with "deed2".